-Introduction
+I. Introduction

-The United States of America (USA) has a long history of using space NPS safely.
-Since 1961, the USA has had twenty-nine launches involving space radioisotope power system (RPS) applications and one launch of a space reactor.
+1. The United States of America has a long history of safely using nuclear power sources (NPS) in outer space.
+Since 1961, the United States has had 29 launches involving space radioisotope power system (RPS) applications1 and one launch of a space reactor.
 Initial RPS applications involved communications, meteorological and navigational applications.
-However as illustrated in Figure 1, the vast majority of RPS applications over the last 30 years have involved science applications conducted under the auspices of the National Aeronautics and Space Administration (NASA) in partnership with the United States Department of Energy (DOE).
-All of NASA's RPS missions were enabled by the RPSs and include: the Apollo missions to the Moon; the Pioneer 10 mission to Jupiter; the Pioneer 11 mission to Jupiter, Saturn and beyond; the Viking and Pathfinder missions to the surface of Mars; the Voyager 1 mission to Jupiter, Saturn and beyond; the Voyager 2 mission to Jupiter, Saturn, Uranus, Neptune and beyond; the Galileo mission that orbited Jupiter for 8 years; the Ulysses mission that operated in heliocentric orbit for nearly 20 years; the Cassini mission that continues to operate in orbit around Saturn; and the New Horizons mission in flight to Pluto.
+However, the vast majority of RPS applications over the last 30 years have involved science applications conducted under the auspices of the National Aeronautics and Space Administration (NASA) in partnership with the United States Department of Energy.
+(All of the NASA RPS missions were enabled by the RPS and include: the Apollo missions to the Moon; the Pioneer 10 mission to Jupiter; the Pioneer 11 missions to Jupiter, Saturn and beyond; the Viking and Pathfinder missions to the surface of Mars; the Voyager 1 mission to Jupiter, Saturn and beyond; the Voyager 2 mission to Jupiter, Saturn, Uranus, Neptune and beyond; the Galileo mission that orbited Jupiter for 8 years; the Ulysses mission that operated in heliocentric orbit for nearly 20 years; the Cassini mission that continues to operate in orbit around Saturn; and the New Horizons mission in flight to Pluto.2

-Over this nearly 50 year history, three accidents involving USA RPSs have occurred, none of which were caused by a failure of the RPS, and all of which whose safety features performed as designed : the mission abort of the TRANSIT 5BN-3 navigational satellite in 1964 that resulted in the high-altitude burn-up on reentry of the mission's RPS; the launch abort of the NIMBUS-B-1 meteorological satellite in 1968 that resulted in the RPS falling in the Pacific where its heat source was recovered; and the Apollo 13 lunar mission that was successfully targeted to the Tonga Trench in the Pacific Ocean after the mission was aborted.
+2. Over this nearly 50-year history, three accidents involving United States RPS have occurred, none of which were caused by a failure of the RPS, all of whose safety features performed as designed: the mission abort of the TRANSIT 5BN-3 navigational satellite in 1964; the launch abort of the NIMBUS-B-1 meteorological satellite in 1968 that resulted in the RPS falling in the Pacific, where its heat source was recovered; and the Apollo 13 lunar mission, which was successfully targeted to the Tonga Trench in the Pacific Ocean after the mission was aborted.